JohanHorsmans/cds-language-exam-2021/assignment_2/README.md

 "-f", "--filepath"
 default = "data"
 type = str
 help = string, path to text-corpus.
 Texts need to be .txt-files.
-Be wary of difference in operating systems in terms of spcifying path with "/" or "\".
+Be wary of difference in operating systems in terms of specifying path with "/" or "\".
 ```

 _Keyword:_